 Lemons.
 Citrus.
-Sweet, tart and perfect for a salad or the base for a quick marinade.
+Sweet, tart, and perfect for a salad or the base for a quick marinade.
 A tangy Lemon Vinaigrette will brighten your day, every time.

-This dressing is essentially just lemons, olive oil and Dijon mustard.
-You dress it up by adding herbs, garlic, zest or finely diced shallots.
+This dressing is essentially just lemons, olive oil, and Dijon mustard.
+You dress it up by adding herbs, garlic, zest, or finely diced shallots.
 You can dress it down by leaving out all seasoning until you taste it.
-Some lemons are sweeter and won’t need the sugar, some more sour and may need extra.
+Some lemons are sweeter and won’t need the sugar, some will have too much tang and may need extra.
 Salt helps counteract the sour and the pepper looks cool flecked throughout but how much you add is up to you.

 Gather your ingredients.

-Juice the lemons and take a video of everything from now on.
+Juice the lemons and then ensure you take a video of everything from now on.
 Measure all your ingredients.
 Put everything into the jar and shake thoroughly.
 Then pour it carefully into a smaller jar and take a photo.
 You’ll need to do this twice because your glasses went missing and you really cannot see properly without them.

 This is what I go through trying to entertain – insert eye-roll emoji here.
 Join me for more blogging chaos and odd videos every week!

 This is a go-to recipe for me, I had this lemon vinaigrette on my lunch salad all week and tossed my green beans in it last night.
 It’s delicious and a perfect pick-me-up to brighten your day in the depths of winter.